shenyaojin/shenyaojin/README.md

 **Current Project**

 - Bakken Mariner, Williston Basin, North Dakota.
 Sponsored by ExxonMobil.
-- fibeRIS development, which is a python lib focusing on FD/FE simulating and DFOS data processing.
-Used in Bakken Mariner and a DOE-sponsored project in RCP (I don't know the project name).
+- fibeRIS development, a tool designed to analyze time-discrete data and LF-DAS data simulation.
+- Hydraulic fracture monitoring using DFOS.
+In this project, hydraulic fracturing fractures are stimulated by electrodes energized with over 10,000V.
+It's a DOE project.

 My github page is back to online again.
 Here is the [link](https://shenyaojin.github.io).